The Fresh Prince of Bel-Air: Crossovers and other appearances

 During the fall 1991–1992 season, NBC gained two hit television shows to anchor their Monday night lineup (Blossom aired immediately after The Fresh Prince of Bel-Air).
 To gain popularity between the two shows, Will Smith appeared in the Blossom episode "I'm with the Band" as himself under his rap stage name, The Fresh Prince.
 That same season, Karyn Parsons appeared in the Blossom episode "Wake Up Little Suzy" as Hilary Banks.
 Parsons also appeared in the Patti LaBelle sitcom Out All Night as Hilary.

 James Avery had a short cameo as "the father from Fresh Prince" on Family Matters, at the end of the episode "Scenes from a Mall".
 He appears during the credits in a blooper scene where he surprises Reginald VelJohnson on set.

 In the House and Fresh Prince were both executive-produced by Winifred Hervey (who served as the latter series' showrunner for its second and third seasons), David Salzman and Quincy Jones.
 During the second season's first episode, Alfonso Ribeiro and Tatyana Ali appeared as their Fresh Prince characters (Carlton and Ashley Banks) in the crossover episode "Dog Catchers".
 Later that season, James Avery (Phillip Banks) appeared as a mediator in the episode "Love on a One-Way Street".

 Following Fresh Princes conclusion, Ribeiro joined the principal cast of In the House for its third season as Dr. Maxwell Stanton, who had personality traits similar to those of Carlton.
 In the season 4 episode "My Pest Friend's Wedding", Avery and Daphne Maxwell Reid (the second Vivian Banks) guest starred as Stanton's parents.
 Joseph Marcell, Geoffrey Butler on Fresh Prince, appeared as an officiating minister in the same episode.

 Syndication

 The series was produced by the Stuffed Dog Company and Quincy Jones Entertainment (later Quincy Jones-David Salzman Entertainment in 1993) in association with NBC Productions.

 In 1994, the series' distribution rights were picked up by Warner Bros., which continues to hold those rights to this day.

 Home media

-Warner Home Video has released the complete series, seasons 1 to 6, on DVD in Region 1.
+Warner Home Video has released the complete series on DVD in Region 1.
 Seasons 1 to 4 have been released in Regions 2 and 4.
 Seasons 5 to 6 have been released in Region 2 in Germany, and in the complete series boxset in the United Kingdom.